Rabbit Ears Pass Snowmobiling

 All snowmobiles operating on federal lands within Colorado, such as snowmobiling Rabbit Ears Pass, are required to be registered with Colorado State Parks.
 This registration permit is available at most National Forest ranger offices and at some chamber of commerce offices.
 It is highly recommended to purchase the $3 annual Colorado Search And Rescue Card (CORSAR) prior to snowmobiling to help reimburse local search teams should they be needed.

-Overall, Rabbit Ears Pass is the 5th most popular snowmobile trail of all 24 snowmobiling rides in Colorado.
+Overall, Rabbit Ears Pass is the 4th most popular snowmobile trail of all 24 snowmobiling rides in Colorado.
 Several of the better snowmobile trails are nearby Rabbit Ears Pass including Kremmling and Elkhead Mountains.